-Typhoid Mary didn't intend to serially infect the families of the New York elite with typhoid, but that's exactly what she did.
-In the early 1900s, germ theory was a relatively new idea, and many did not know how diseases spread.
-Bacterial diseases like typhoid and dysentery still had the ability to wipe out an entire family.
+In the early 1900s, germ theory was a relatively new concept, and many – including doctors – were unaware of how diseases spread.
+At the time, bacterial diseases like typhoid and dysentery could still wipe out an entire family.

-Mary Mallon was an Irish immigrant who worked as a cook for affluent families in New York.
-She unknowingly left behind a wake of typhoid fever, earning her the name "Typhoid Mary."
-At the time, doctors knew the disease was most commonly spread through feces, and they were able to trace outbreaks by locating the start of an epidemic and following its spread.
+Mary Mallon was an Irish immigrant who worked as a cook for affluent New York families.
+In her wake, she unknowingly left an outburst of typhoid fever, earning her the epithet "Typhoid Mary."
+By that time, doctors knew the disease was most commonly spread through excrement, and they were able to trace outbreaks by locating the start of an epidemic and following its spread.

-By the time of her first quarantine in 1907, it was determined Mallon had infected 22 people and caused the death of a little girl.
-When she was permanently quarantined in 1915, it is estimated she ultimately infected over 51 people, killing at least three.
-Since no healthy carriers had yet been identified, Mallon refused to believe that she – a healthy, middle-aged woman – could possibly be spreading the disease.
+By the time of her first quarantine in 1907, doctors determined that Mallon had infected 22 people and caused the death of a little girl.
+When she was permanently quarantined in 1915, she had ultimately infected an estimated 51 people, at least three of whom died from the disease.
+Since no healthy carriers had yet been identified, Mallon refused to believe that she – a healthy, middle-aged woman – could possibly be the culprit behind the disease's spread.

-She Once Chased A Doctor With A Meat Cleaver
+She Once Chased A Sanitary Engineer With A Meat Cleaver

 When Dr. George Soper – the sanitary engineer who identified Mallon as the typhoid culprit – came to take samples in 1907, Malloon outright refused.
-Allegedly, the cook grabbed a meat cleaver (or rolling pin or meat fork, as the stories vary) and chased him out of her house.
+Allegedly, the cook grabbed a meat cleaver (alternatively a rolling pin or meat fork) and chased him out of her house.

-It took a few more tries before authorities were able to pin down Mallon.
-The last attempt ended in a three hour chase.
+After several more attempts, authorities were able to pin down Mallon.
+The last attempt ended in a three-hour chase.

-She Was Forced Into Her First Quarantine At North Brother Island In 1907
+She Was Forced Into Her First Quarantine In 1907

-After quite the fight, Mallon was finally taken into custody for stool, urine, and tissue samples.
-It was then confirmed she was indeed ripe with the typhoid bacteria, despite the fact she showed zero symptoms herself and remained the epitome of good health.
+After considerable resistance, Mallon was finally taken into custody for stool, urine, and tissue samples.
+Doctors then confirmed she was indeed ripe with the typhoid bacteria, despite the fact she displayed zero symptoms and remained the epitome of good health.

 By 1915, the now-infamous Typhoid Mary had been recaptured and placed under a lifelong quarantine back at North Brother Island.
-Perhaps it was her intransigence or the fact doctors truly didn't know how to handle a case like hers, but the health authorities treated Mallon in an inhumane manner.
+Perhaps it was her intransigence or the fact that doctors truly didn't know how to handle a case like hers, but the health authorities treated Mallon inhumanely.

 When she was first tested, doctors discovered her gallbladder was riddled with the salmonella bacteria, and they wanted to remove it.
-She refused the procedure during her first quarantine, but by the time they had Mallon in her second custody, they went ahead and tried again.
-She managed to stop them from the surgery, but she couldn't stop them from taking over 160 samples from her body during her remaining years there.
+She refused the procedure during her first quarantine, but when they had Mallon in her second custody, they made a second attempt.
+She managed to prevent the surgery, but she couldn't prevent the doctors from taking over 160 samples from her body during her remaining years there.

 She also suffered neglect at the quarantine facility.
-Mallon was shown off to interns and journalists like some sort of special specimen.
-They limited her interactions greatly, only allowing her to wash bottles in the laboratory.
+Mallon was shown off to interns and journalists as a specimen; her doctors limited her interactions greatly, only allowing her to wash bottles in the laboratory.

 She Changed Her Name Every Time She Started Working For A New Family

-Throughout the ordeal, Mallon repeatedly denied she was the carrier of typhoid in all of the outbreaks that followed her career.
-However, she left quietly after each family's disease outbreak, and she always changed her name slightly for each new cooking job.
+Throughout the ordeal, Mallon repeatedly denied she was the carrier of typhoid in all of the outbreaks that followed her career; however, she left quietly after each family's disease outbreak and always changed her name slightly for each new job.

-Of course, nobody would want to be associated with what the press was saying, nor would anyone in their right mind want to remain in a typhoid-stricken household.
-However, Mallon's strange behavior makes some critics wonder if she did in fact understand she was somehow a carrier of the disease.
+While she obviously wanted to avoid association with the press, and she would want to remain in a typhoid-stricken household, Mallon's strange behavior makes some critics wonder if she did actually understand she was somehow a carrier of the disease.